Research Robots Humanoid Applications Industries Technology Contact

 How It Works

-The mechanism inside an optical rotary encoder is a triumph of optoelectronics.
-A light source, typically an LED, shines a concentrated beam through a rotating code disc.
-This disc is patterned with precise lines—like the spokes of a wheel—that alternate between transparent and opaque.
+The magic inside an optical rotary encoder is pure optoelectronics brilliance.
+An LED shoots a tight light beam through a spinning code disc patterned with precise lines—like wheel spokes—that switch between clear and blocked.

-As the disc spins with the AGV's motor shaft, it "chops" the light beam.
-On the other side of the disc, a photodetector assembly captures these flashes of light and converts them into electrical pulses (square waves).
+As the disc spins with the AGV's motor shaft, it chops up the light beam.
+A photodetector on the other side catches these light flashes and turns them into electrical pulses (square waves).

 Technical Diagram